 Your business may already be accepting credit cards — which is great — however, you may not know everything about the changes in how online and mobile payments are altering the way we do business.
-The additional ways of collecting payments for your goods or services can potentially offer you new growth both now and in the future.
-The new growth comes when you are able to offer numerous ways in which customers can pay you and then expedite the purchases because of the ease of payment — this new dimension added to online mobile payments is especially becoming crucial with the demands and the buying power of the Millennials.
+The additional ways of collecting payments can potentially offer you new growth both now and in the future.
+The new growth comes when you are able to offer numerous ways in which customers can pay you; and then expedite the purchases because of the ease of payment.
+This new dimension is especially becoming crucial with the demands and the buying power of the Millennials.

 The Rutgers University Bachelor of Arts in Business Administration program recently put together an infographic to help businesses better understand how these payment methods are changing how they do business.
-While you may already be familiar with Europay Mastercard Visa (EMV), standards and Near Field Communication (NFC) technology, there are other crucial areas that the infographics below will point out, which are important to think about as you plan your strategy and your response to the new variety of effective ways to take payments in these rapidly changing financial markets going forward.
+You may already be familiar with Europay Mastercard Visa (EMV), standards and Near Field Communication (NFC) technology.
+However, there are other crucial areas that the infographics below will point out.
+These are important to think about as you strategize and your response to varieties of effective ways to take payments.

 The average U.S. household carries credit card debt of nearly $16,000.
 The number of credit cards went from 344.53 million in 2014 to 359.64 million in 2015.
 However, the number of Americas with revolving credit card debt is declining.